 If the action is successful, the Safar has unlocked any lock or mechanism.
-The Safar must have hands to perform this action.

-- Putting out a fire : $1 \text{ AP}/\text{the Safar or } \text{ZOC}/\text{A} + 1 + \text{LD}10 \ge 12$ .
+- Putting out a fire: 1 AP/the Safar or ZOC/A+1+LD10≥12.

 This action is only possible if the Safar has water or ice (he can pick some up or create it via spells).
 If the action is successful, the fire is extinguished.